I am excited to make cutting edge cancer care accessible to patients in the local community clinics.

 Dr. Wang puts a high priority on building relationships with her patients.
 She is also passionate about serving the larger community as a lecturer and educator in both English and Mandarin.

-- 2010, Doctor of Medicine, Alpha Omega Alpha Honor Society, University of Texas Health Science Center School of Medicine, San Antonio, Texas
+2010, M.D., Alpha Omega Alpha Honor Society, University of Texas Health Science Center School of Medicine, San Antonio, Texas

-- 2006, Bachelor of Sciences, Biological Sciences, with Departmental Honors, Stanford University, Stanford, California
+2006, B.S., Biological Sciences, with Departmental Honors, Stanford University, Stanford, California

 Lisberg A, Cummings A, Goldman JW, Bornazyan K, Reese N, Wang T, Coluzzi P, Ledezma B, M, Hunt J, Wolf B, Jones B, Madrigal J, Garon EB.
 “A Phase II Study of Pembrolizumab in EGFR-mutant, PD-L1+, Tyrosine Kinase Inhibitor (TKI) Naïve Patients with Advanced NSCLC,” Journal of Thoracic Oncology, in press.